Randy Arozarena Player Props: Rays vs. Rangers

-The Tampa Bay Rays and Randy Arozarena (.286 slugging percentage over his past 10 games, including one homer), battle starting pitcher Andrew Heaney and the Texas Rangers at Tropicana Field, Friday at 6:40 PM ET.
+The Tampa Bay Rays, including Randy Arozarena (.212 batting average in his past 10 games), battle starter Nathan Eovaldi and the Texas Rangers at Tropicana Field, Saturday at 4:10 PM ET.

-He had a hitless performance in his previous game (0-for-1) against the Twins.
+In his previous game he had a hitless performance (0-for-1) against the Rangers.

 Randy Arozarena Game Info & Props vs. the Rangers